 Please notice, that one of the strings in the main() function is divided into two with the use of the backslash (\) character.
 It's a special character that informs the compiler that those two strings are in reality one.
 The program with the functions is longer than the original program demonstrated in the previous lecture.
 However, it is easier to understand.
-Moreover, the signum() function can be copied and used in other programs.
-Other functions are specific to the problem solved by the program.
 It is also easier to distinguish between the cases when the quadratic equation has one root or two roots if the program is partitioned into functions.